wjw99830/prevue/README.md

 # configurable-ui
-With the goal of making ui configurable with Vue.
+With the goal of making ui configurable using Vue.